Rafaela-Mavragani/Meme-Generator/README.md

+A simple React app that generates memes using images fetched from a public API.
+Users can input their own top and bottom text to customize the meme.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.